open-telemetry/opentelemetry-specification/specification/common/attribute-naming.md

 sure the name does not appear as a key of any "rename_attributes" section (keys denote old attribute names in rename operations).

-## Recommendations for OpenTelemetry authors
+## Guidelines for OpenTelemetry authors

-- All names that are part of OpenTelemetry semantic conventions SHOULD be part of a namespace.
+- All attribute names that are part of OpenTelemetry semantic conventions for Resources, Traces, and Logs MUST be part of a namespace.

 - When coming up with a new semantic convention make sure to check existing namespaces for